 Step 2 – Download the Example Python Script

 The example script will allow you to send text to the screen via I2C.
 It is very similar to my scripts for the normal 16×2 screen.
 To download the script directly to your Pi you can use :

 In order to use I2C devices you must enable the interface on your Raspberry Pi.
 This can be done by following my “Enabling The I2C Interface On The Raspberry Pi” tutorial.
 By default the I2C backpack will show up on address 0x27.

-Running the script can be done using :
+The script can be run using the following command :

 sudo python lcd_i2c.py

-Hopefully you will see something like this :
+Finally you should see something like this :

 If you are having problems then :